 Scheduled lectures are held once a week.
+The exam will be based on material covered in the readings, lectures, films and discussions.
 Careful note taking in lectures is highly recommended.
 Outlines for the lectures delivered by the course instructor will be available on CuLearn, as will other documents relating to the course (the course syllabus, assignments, notices, and additional learning aids).
 The lectures themselves will NOT be posted on CuLearn; you must attend the class for the lecture content.

 If you must miss a lecture, please do not write the instructor with the question, "Did I miss anything?"
-You can safely assume that you did miss something, so check CuLearn folder for that week for any learning materials that might be posted from the lecture, and check in with a classmate who might discuss with you the lecture material and/or loan you their notes.
+You can safely assume that you did miss something, so check CuLearn folder for that week for any learning materials that might be posted from the lecture and check in with a classmate who might discuss with you the lecture material and/or loan you their notes.
 Be aware, however, that it is not always easy to understand someone else's notes.
 You are also always welcome to drop in to the instructor's office hours (posted on the front of this syllabus) to discuss course content.